mimno/Mallet/docs/topics-devel.md

 In this example, I import data from a file, train a topic model, and analyze the topic assignments of the first instance.
 I then create a new instance, which is made up of the words from topic 0, and infer a topic distribution for that instance.

 The input file contains one document per line.
-Each line has three fields, separated by commas.
+Each line has three fields, separated by tabs (the class refers to CSV format, but tabs are easier to work with for text data).
 This is a standard Mallet format.
 For more information, see the [importing data guide](import).
 The first field is a name for the document.
 The second field could contain a document label, as in a classification task, but for this example we won't use that field.
 It is therefore set to a meaningless placeholder value.
 The third field contains the full text of the document, with no newline characters.

 The following example is in the `cc.mallet.examples` package.
 Annotations are included in comments.
 You can run this code using the command